 By Ucman, Brown Boy Travels

-Best for: Beaches, scenery, boat trips, off the beaten track
+Best for: Beaches, scenery, off the beaten track

 Lefkada is a beautiful, lesser-known Greek island worth exploring with your family.
 It has some of the most beautiful beaches in Europe, great food, plenty of day trip options.